u-eff-gee/utr/README.md

 ![MC position generator](.media/MC_Position_Generator.png)

+Finding the correct dimensions of the container box might need visualization.
+Try placing a `G4Box` with the desired dimensions at the desired position in the geometry and see whether it encloses the source volume completely and as close as possible.
+In fact, most of the predefined geometries have such a `G4Box` called `AuxBox` which is commented out.
+After using it to determine the size and position of the container box, remember to comment out the code again.

 The process of finding a starting vector is shown in one dimension (`W` is only dependent on `θ`) in in the figure below.
 First, a random value `random_θ` for `θ` with a uniform random distribution **on a sphere** is sampled.
 Note that this is not the same as a uniform distribution of values between 0 and π for θ.
 Then, a unform random number between 0 and an upper limit `W_max` is drawn.
 If the value `W_max` is lower than `W(random_θ)` (black points), then a particle will be emitted at that angle.

 ![MC momentum generator](.media/MC_Momentum_Generator.png)